 Folk Harp Weekend

 Dive into the fantastic world of folk harp playing!
-We're delighted to welcome back Steph West (2 others tutors TBC), to lead a weekend of harp workshops and sessions in our annual weekend dedicated to harp playing in a folk context.
+We're delighted to welcome back Steph West, this time joined by Clotilde Trouillard and Harriet Earis, to lead a weekend of harp workshops and sessions in our annual weekend dedicated to harp playing in a folk context.

 Using a range of repertoire we'll explore the music, arrangements and techniques for playing the harp in traditional music, and there'll be classes for players of all levels.

-There will be a tutors’ concert on Saturday evening and plenty of time for informal playing and socialising!
+Harriet will be teaching mostly traditional Welsh tunes, while Clotilde explores music from Brittany.
+There will also be plenty of time for informal playing and socialising!

 Who is it for?